snazzyatoms/ProShield/README.md

 Behavior

-Opens the ProShield GUI menu when right-clicked.
+Opens the ProShield GUI when right-clicked.

-Operators automatically receive one on join if they don’t already have it.
+Operators automatically receive one on join if missing.